salsita/redux-form-actions/README.md

 # redux-form-actions

-Redux Form provides way how to make asynchronous submit, but it's uses promises.
+Redux Form provides way to make asynchronous submit validation, but API can use only promises.
+For Redux applications, using actions is more natural.
-In Redux application, using actions is more natural.
-Especially when you are using asynchronous task abstraction like sagas or observables.
+Especially when you are using asynchronous flow abstraction like sagas or observables.

-Redux Form Actions is wrapper around Redux Form with action driven submits.
+Redux Form Actions is wrapper around Redux Form with action driven submit validations.

 ## Installation

 ```
-npm install --save redux-form-action
+npm install --save redux-form-actions
 ```

 ## Usage Guide